-The Supervision Consultant in consultation with the NRBP Environmental Safeguards Specialist and the Social Safeguards Specialist will be responsible for supervising and monitoring the implementation of the Environment, Social, Health, and Safety mitigation measures for minor works/ minor repairs.
+The Supervision Consultant in consultation with the NRBP Environmental Safeguards Specialist and the Social Safeguards Specialist will be responsible for supervising and monitoring the implementation of the Environment, Social, Health, and Safety mitigation measures for minor and moderate works.

-For activities with major works, NRPB will request contractors to include designated ESHS Focal Points to take responsibility for implementing all actions pertaining to the implementation of specific ESMPs; and together with NRPB Environmental and Social safeguards Officers, ensure compliance of ESHS mitigation measures during project implementation.
-The Contractor shall designate a senior site supervisor as ESHS Focal Point for taking responsibility of implementing actions in the ESMP and communicating with the Supervision firm and the NRPB Environmental and Social Safeguards Officers on ESHS matters.
+For activities with moderate or major works, NRPB will request contractors to include designated ESHS Focal Points to take responsibility for implementing all actions pertaining to the implementation of Contractor's ESMPs or MSIPs; and together with NRPB Environmental and Social safeguards Officers, ensure compliance of ESHS mitigation measures during project implementation.
+The Contractor shall designate a senior site supervisor as ESHS Focal Point for taking responsibility of implementing actions in the C-ESMP or MSIPs and communicating with the Supervision firm and the NRPB Environmental and Social Safeguards Officers.

-4.1.
+4.2.
 ESHS Requirements in Bidding Documents